ueberdosis/tiptap/docs/src/docPages/api/extensions/typography.md

 # Typography
 This extension tries to help with common text patterns with the correct typographic character.
+Under the hood all rules are input rules.

 ## Installation
 ```bash